pavlentiod/sport_data_normalizer/README.md

 #README for split.py
 # SFR Event Data Analysis

-This Python repository offers tools for analyzing data from SFR (Sport Federation of Rogaining) events, specifically focusing on split times and results of participants in rogaining competitions.
+This Python repository offers tools for analyzing data from SFR(punching system) events, specifically focusing on split times and results of participants in rogaining competitions.

 ## General Description